What is convergence in financial markets?

 Markets have fascinating ways of coming together, especially when we look at how different prices and financial sectors interact.
-Convergence happens in two main ways – one involves how futures and spot prices come together over time, and another describes how insurance companies and banks increasingly do each other’s jobs.
+Convergence happens in two main ways: one involves how futures and spot prices converge over time, and the other describes how insurance companies and banks increasingly do each other’s jobs.

 Price Convergence in Derivatives Markets

-Trading futures contracts brings an interesting phenomenon – the prices of spot markets and futures markets tend to meet as time passes.
+Trading futures contracts reveals an interesting phenomenon: the prices of spot and futures markets tend to converge over time.
 Picture this: when someone buys or sells a futures contract far ahead, its price might differ from the current market price.
 However, as the delivery date gets closer, these two prices start moving toward each other like magnets.

 How Price Convergence Works